Ronin (film): Home media

-In February 1999, MGM Home Entertainment released Ronin as a two-disc DVD that contained versions in widescreen and pan and scan formats, and Dolby Digital 5.1 sound.
+In February 1999, MGM Home Entertainment released Ronin as a double-sided DVD that contains versions in original widescreen and modified full screen formats, both with Dolby Digital 5.1 sound.
 The DVD also contains the alternative ending and an audio commentary by John Frankenheimer, who discusses the film's production history.
-MGM released a special edition DVD of the film in October 2004 and a two-disc collector's edition in May 2006, both of which have additional cast and crew interviews.
+MGM released a special-edition DVD of the film in October 2004, and a two-disc collector's edition in May 2006, both of which have additional cast and crew interviews.

-It was released on Blu-ray with its theatrical trailer in February 2009.
-In August 2017, Arrow Video released a special edition Blu-ray with a 4K resolution restoration from the original camera negative that was supervised and approved by cinematographer Robert Fraisse.
-Arrow's Blu-ray also includes archival bonus features that originally appeared on the MGM special edition DVD, together with Fraisse talking about his early cinematography career and his involvement with Ronin.
+The film was released on Blu-ray with its theatrical trailer in February 2009.
+In August 2017, Arrow Video released a special-edition Blu-ray with 4K resolution from the original camera negative that was supervised and approved by cinematographer Robert Fraisse.
+Arrow's Blu-ray also includes archival bonus features that appear on the MGM special-edition DVD, together with Fraisse talking about his early cinematography career and his involvement with Ronin.

+On June 20, 2023, Kino Lorber released a new 4K scan of the film, which included HDR10 color grading and Dolby Vision.